-Item 2. (c) Construction Monitoring Team, Category C personal is regarded as the Resident Engineer / Employer's Agent Representative and all the other Category D personal under this item will be his / her assistances for all project related matters.
+Item 2. (c) Construction Monitoring Team, Category B personal is regarded as the Employers Agent, a Category C personal is regarded as the Resident Engineer / Employer's Agent Representative and all the other Category D personal under this item will be his / her assistances for all project related matters.
 The unit of measure shall be month.
 Time sheets signed by the employee claiming and his / her supervisor shall be attached to every payment certificate as proof when claiming under this item.
-Category C and Category D should be persons with the characteristics listed under Clause 4.5 Time Based Fees, of the ECSA - rates as per Gazette 34875 Board Notice 206 of 2011 of the Engineering Profession Act, 2000, (Act No.46 of 2000).
+Category B, Category C and Category D should be persons with the characteristics listed under Clause 4.5 Time Based Fees, of the ECSA - rates as per Gazette 34875 Board Notice 206 of 2011 of the Engineering Profession Act, 2000, (Act No.46 of 2000).
 The Client requires a Level 3: Full-time Construction Monitoring as per the ECSA Professional Fee Guideline, 2021 for the Employers Agent Representative.

 A provisional sum under item 2. (d) Site Team Living Accommodation and Meals and (e) Site Team Travel Accommodation has be allowed for living accommodation, meals and mileage for all project related matters.
+A maximum of R7000 per month has been allocated per site staff for meals and living accommodation.
 A Maximum of 2400 kilometers can be claimed per site staff per month at a rate per kilometer published by the Republic of South Africa, National Department of Transport under Private Rates which is updated from time to time.
 The maximum rate applicable shall be for vehicles up to and not greater than 2 500cc.
 Approved travel logs, living accommodation receipts and meal receipts should be attached as proof to the payment certificated when claiming under this item.
 The living accommodation must not exceed 60 kilometers from the site.